small-seed/Brain-Dynamic/README.md

 All code is **written by me from scratch** as a way to understand and practice the material.

-No text, code, figures, or proprietary materials from the book or the course are copied into this repository.
-Only high-level scientific concepts (e.g., LIF models, differential equations, neural dynamics) are implemented in my own words and code.

 This repository is **not affiliated with the authors or EPFL**.